 - 20% Task 1-Functional and sensible implementation of eager page table construction.
-With memcmp () disabled, it should boot to the kernel prompt.
+With memcmp() disabled, it should boot to the kernel prompt.
 Furthermore, creating additional shells should create additional address spaces that work correctly. - 20% Task 2-Sensible implementation of a memory map data structure.
-You will have to explain the structure during your interview.
 It needs to provide add, remove, change, and lookup functionality.
 The lookup needs to work for arbitrary addresses. - 35% Task 3-Functional and sensible implementation of lazy page table construction.
-With memcmp () enabled, it should still boot to the kernel prompt.
+With memcmp() enabled, it should still boot to the kernel prompt.
 Creating additional shells should work as before. - 15% Task 4-Fleshed out implementation.
 There should be support for removing, moving, and changing the protection of regions.
-Matching testcases, perhaps implemented in the shell code, are expected.
-Be prepared to explain your TLB flushing logic. - 10% Task 5-Reflection on your implementation.
+Matching testcases, perhaps implemented in the shell code, are expected. - 10% Task 5-Reflection on your implementation.
 Put the answers in your STATUS file please.